This information applies to DLP Level 1s bought directly from the Bach Centre in England, and taught in English, German or Italian.

 Courses run by agents, including all DLP Level 1s in other languages, will be mostly in line with this, but may have their own local arrangements also.

 How does the course work?

-When we receive your application form we send you lesson 1 and any books you ordered by post.
+When we receive your application form we send you lesson 1 by email or post, depending on which you select, and any books you ordered by post.
 We also tell you the name of the Bach Foundation Registered Practitioner who will be your mentor.

 You send the completed lesson direct to your mentor.
-She will mark your work and send it back with a letter answering any questions you have raised.
+She will mark your work and send it back with a letter answering any questions you have asked about the course material.
 She will also send you lesson two.

 When you send lesson two to your mentor you receive lesson three, and so on until you have finished the course.

 There are five lessons in the DLP.
 When you have completed the last lesson the mentor will notify us and we will arrange for a Bach Centre-approved Level 1 certificate to be issued to you.

 Can I complete the course online?

 We don’t offer the course on a web site, but you can send and receive lessons by email.
 Just tell us you want this when you book the course.
 We will still send any books you order by post, of course.

 The course meets the course approval criteria that apply to all Bach Centre-approved Level 1 courses.
 Topics covered include: